-Taking youris the first step to getting on two wheels and away from the jam-packed commuter trains and slow, noisy buses of Croydon and central London.
-You’ll be at work in no time once you’ve got your L-plates and a nippy little scooter or motorcycle to take care of the traffic.
+Taking your CBT test in Croydon is the first step to getting on two wheels and away from the jam-packed commuter trains and slow, noisy buses of Croydon and central London.
+You’ll be at work in no time once you’ve got your L-plates and a nippy little scooter or motorcycle to take care of the London traffic.

 We have a number of CBT centres in and around Croydon, so no matter where you are, there’s sure to be a convenient school for you.

 If you prefer to travel south, away from London, Phoenix Motorcycle Training also have a training school in New Addington, which is also approved to MCIAC Gold Standard.
-This site is a five-minute walk from Croydon Tramlink and is a long-established training school in.
+This site is a five-minute walk from Croydon Tramlink and is a long-established training school in South London.

-Further afield, we also have training centres in, and .
+Further afield, we also have training centres in Lewisham, Orpington and Sidcup.

 Tips For Riding In London